swobspace/ottrick/README.md

 ### Javascript helper

-The Ottrick::Ticket#new formular uses a polymorphic selector which groups all possible objects configured in ticketfor_types by model.
+The Ottrick::Ticket#new form uses a polymorphic selector which groups all possible objects configured in ticketfor_types by model.
 Ottrick comes with a small javascript helper to narrow the possible object selection to the preselected model type.
 Add the following line to your application.js: